sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/custom-auth-python.md

 It's important to note that the authentication mechanism implemented in this guide solely verifies the HMAC signature's validity and does not include access control checks against specific API resources.
 Developers should enhance this implementation by integrating access control logic to ensure authenticated requests have appropriate access permissions.

 By mastering the techniques outlined in this guide, developers are better equipped to address complex authentication challenges and build robust API security architectures using Tyk Gateway's extensibility features.
-This guide serves as a foundation for further exploration and experimentation with custom authentication plugins, empowering developers to innovate and customise API authentication solutions according to their unique requirements.
+This guide serves as a foundation for further exploration and experimentation with custom authentication plugins, empowering developers to innovate and customize API authentication solutions according to their unique requirements.

 ---